bakkenbaeck/iOS-handbook/STYLE_GUIDELINES.md

 ## Conditionals

-Conditional bodies should have braces, except for in the initializer and lazy loaders.
+Conditional bodies should have braces, except when initializing and lazy loading.

 #### Common code